jhannah/jays.net/weeds_escalation.md

 Shane gets arrested for stealing data from a police station.

 E10: Andy threatens rival dealer with a nailgun.
 Kidnaps her.
 This is Andy's first threat of violence?
+The SEC, now fully aware of all the fraud at Doug's firm, are worried about their pension funds, so are ensuring Doug's firm replaces all their pension fund money without the markets or customers finding out about all the OTHER fraud going on.
+Nancy manipulates the police into busting her competition.
+(Again.)

+E13: The family moves into a big house in Connecticut.
+Shane joins the police academy.
+Nancy is shot by a sniper.

+## Season 8

+E1: Nancy is in the hospital.
+The shooter was Peter's son from season 1.